CleanroomMC/cleanroom-website/docs/groovy-script/mods/gtceu/material/material.md

 ### The Simple Way

 This method requires the Material to first exist.
 This method goes off of the material's **Unlocalized Name**, which is the name used before it is translated in a lang file.
-You can use the `/grs hand` command to retrieve the material of items.
+You can use the [`/gs hand` command](../../../minecraft/commands/info.md) to retrieve the material of items.

 ```groovy